ajbrackman/RockLabTutorials/docs/LaserNavigation.rst

 #.
 After achieving ideal "Live View" lighting on your sample (covered in `this guide <https://docs.google.com/document/d/1YPAfG0GlW_42YNG_G1rbqmAK5pojShTGBN7mSOoytZc/edit>`_), reduce the Optical Zoom to 35%.

 Zooming out will allow you to recognize grain shapes from your labeled PPL map as they should now appear to be a similar scale.
+Using a digital image on a tablet or laptop will be easier than a printed map for this stage, as you will be able to modify the zoom of the PPL image to closer match the Live View of the laser.

 #.
 Using your map and knowledge of the sample's orientation in the laser cell, find an identifiable feature along one edge or corner of the sample.